 The photos with the big guys will come from the Frankfurt Auto show, but the news has been released; The BMW Group, DaimlerChrysler AG, and General Motors Corporation today signed a “memorandum of understanding” governing the formation of an alliance of equals for the joint development of hybrid drive systems.

-The two-mode system is known as input and compound split; input split is used for launching, while compound split is used for cruising at highway speeds.
-The best part about this system is that it fit’s in the same space as a current transmission.
+The two-mode system is known as input and compound split; the input split is used for launching, while the compound split is used for cruising at highway speeds.
+The best part about this system is that it fits in the same space as a current transmission.

 “The participation of the BMW Group has allowed us to gain another expert partner for the development of this advanced two-mode hybrid system,” says Tom Stephens, Group Vice President at GM Powertrain.
 “This cooperation paves the way for extensive hybrid collaboration among the three companies.
 We also continue to discuss additional partners for this alliance.”